athenaie/Nessie-s-Revenge/documentation/protocol.md

 | 1 | Map Message |

 ### Invalid Move Message
-Message sent when a player tries to do an action that is invalid, like shoot somewhere they have shot before.
-This is only sent to the player who attempted an action.
+Message sent when a player tries to do an action that is invalid.
+It includes an event that is the result of the attempted action.
+This is only sent to the player who attempted the action.
 Since no action occurs, no map is sent.

 | field | c-type | size | description |
 |-------|--------|------|-------------|